aurelia/aurelia/docs/user-docs/templates/template-syntax.md

 If you have familiarized yourself with other aspects of Aurelia's template binding, a lot of this will look similar to you.
 Due to differences in how certain events function (bubbling vs non-bubbling), there are some nuances to be aware of when working with them.

-You can listen to events using two different types of event bindings; `trigger` and `capture`.
+You can listen to events using two types of event bindings; `trigger` and `capture`.
 The syntax for event binding is the event name you want to target, followed by one of the above event bindings.

 To listen to an `click` event on a button, for example, you would do something like this: